- Parents Home

 When you get to the hospital, the transplant team will prepare your child for surgery.
 They may run a few tests to be sure that the new heart is a good match.
 Then, your child goes to an operating room.

 In the operating room, your child will get anesthesia to sleep through the operation.
 The surgeon makes an incision (cut) in the chest and removes the sick heart.
 The new heart is placed in the chest, and the surgeon connects it by sewing its blood vessels to the blood vessels in your child's body.
-So that doctors can check heart function, the incision might not be closed right away.

 What Happens After Heart Transplant Surgery?